pedroetb/tts-api/README.md

 env $(grep -v '^[#| ]' .env | xargs) \
  TRAEFIK_DOMAIN=change.me \
  docker stack deploy \
- -c docker-compose.caddy.yml \
+ -c compose.caddy.yaml \
  tts-api

 # Run TTS-API container
-docker-compose \
+docker compose \
- -f docker-compose.tts-api.yml \
+ -f compose.tts-api.yaml \
  -p tts-api \
  up -d
 ```

 The service is prepared to be reverse-proxied with **Traefik**, and accessible at `tts.${TRAEFIK_DOMAIN}` domain.
 How to run **Traefik** is not described here, check its [official site](https://traefik.io).

-The proxy needs a little help from **Caddy**, because Docker Swarm is not compatible with devices configuration (required to use sound capabilities) and Traefik cannot work with Docker containers and Docker Swarm services at once.
+The proxy needs a little help from **Caddy**, because Docker Swarm is not compatible with devices configuration (required to use sound capabilities) and Traefik cannot work with Docker containers and Docker Swarm services all at once.
+This way, only **Caddy** service is exposed using **Traefik** and `tts-api` container is only accessible through reverse-proxy provided by **Caddy** (same way **Traefik** is reverse-proxing to **Caddy**).

-Both, Docker container and service, can be running on different hosts, because they are able to communicate through a Docker network.
+Both, Docker container and service, can be running on different hosts, because they are able to communicate through a Docker overlay network.
 Run `tts-api` Docker container on host which has speakers, so you can listen speech.

 Don't forget to edit `TRAEFIK_DOMAIN` environment variable before deploying.